Foton Saga: Overview

+Pickup variants

+The pickup variants were sold as Foton Saga and Foton SUP.
+Both pickup variants also feature Foday-supplied vehicle bodies, and share the same body as the Foday Little Superman.
 The Foton Saga was sold from 2003 to 2010 and was replaced by the Foton Tunland shortly after due to slow sales, leaving the Foton SUP pickup being the only remaining body style available.
 Prices of the Foton SUP ranges from 50,880 to 90,985 yuan.

 The Foton SUP received a few facelifts through the years, with the latest ones only updating the grilles.